kragen/derctuo/veskeno-outline.md

 [a multiply routine for the 6502]: https://www.lysator.liu.se/~nisse/misc/6502-mul.html

-On the other hand, for faithfully reproducing the "feel" of human interactions with existing computer systems, simulating the *analog* behavior of computer hardware often demands significant computational work.
-XXX at masswerk.at has reproduced "Spacewar!", perhaps the first video-game done on a computer; he reports that the most difficult and time-consuming part was accurately reproducing the color change and exponential decay behavior of the PDP-1's display.
+On the other hand, for faithfully reproducing the “feel” of human interactions with existing computer systems, simulating the *analog* behavior of computer hardware often demands significant computational work.
+XXX at masswerk.at has reproduced “Spacewar!”, perhaps the first video-game done on a computer; he reports that the most difficult and time-consuming part was accurately reproducing the color change and exponential decay behavior of the PDP-1’s display.
 Accurately simulating analog video artifacts like chroma subsampling, NTSC artifact colors, ghosting, blur, ringing, noise, and pincushioning, as the Apple2 XScreenSaver module does, can use an